frontenddogma/web-development-glossary/manuscript/m.md

 : → Email

 Main thread
 : The thread on which a browser processes user events and paints.
 By default, the browser uses a single thread to run all the JavaScript on a page, as well as to perform layout, reflows, and garbage collection.
-That is why long-running JavaScript functions can block the thread, leading to an unresponsive page and a bad user experience.&nbsp;[‡](#m-main-thread)
+This single thread is why long-running JavaScript functions can block the thread, leading to an unresponsive page and a bad user experience.&nbsp;[‡](#m-main-thread)

 Maintainability
 : The ease with which a product can be maintained in order to correct defects or their cause, repair or replace faulty or worn-out components without having to replace still working parts, prevent unexpected working conditions, maximize a product’s useful life, maximize efficiency, reliability, and safety, meet new requirements, make future maintenance easier, or cope with a changed environment.&nbsp;[†](#w-maintainability)